What an IRA Is for and How It Works

 There are two types of IRAs, and taxes are handled differently on each one.
 Before you choose which type of IRA to use or make a contribution, discuss your goals and your situation with a tax professional.

-- Traditional IRAs provide tax-deferred growth: Income and in the account is not taxed every year like it would be in a standard bank account.
+Traditional IRAs provide tax-deferred growth; income in the account is not taxed every year as it would be in a standard bank account.
 Instead, you can reinvest any earnings and take advantage of compounding in the account.
 You may also get tax benefits in the form of a deduction for money that you contribute to a traditional IRA, allowing you to add “pre-tax” money to the account.
 However, you might not be eligible for the deduction depending on your income or benefits you receive at your job, so you may need to make after-tax contributions.
 When you take funds out of the account (to spend it in retirement, for example), any funds that have never been taxed—any pre-tax contributions and earnings— are treated as income in the year you take the distribution.

 These accounts can help you save a significant amount of money for retirement.
 However, IRS rules limit tax benefits so that the U.S. Treasury continues to receive funding.
 This page provides an introductory overview, but it is not a complete list of rules.
 There are always complications and easy-to-miss details, and several sophisticated strategies may allow you to legally work around some of the rules.
 Visit with a tax professional to get individualized advice on how to manage your savings.

-- Contribution limits: The IRS limits the maximum amount you can contribute to a standard IRA every year.
-For 2017 the limit is $5,500, but that number changes from time to time with inflation adjustments.
-For those over the age of 50, an additional “catch up” contribution of $1,000 is allowed.
+The IRS limits the maximum amount you can contribute to a standard IRA every year.
 Rollovers and transfers from other retirement accounts generally do not count against those limits, but there are complicated pitfalls with transfers—so talk with an expert before you move money.

 Investments in IRAs